 If a claimant tries to secure disability income insurance coverage for an event that is not clearly covered (or in some cases, clearly excluded) from the policy, then the insurance company has a legal right to respond accordingly.
 However, it does not have the right to unreasonably delay or deny valid claims without a legitimate reason.

 It’s vital to retain copies of all documentation related to your policy and the event that caused you to file a claim.
 This can include medical reports from your doctors, correspondence with your employer, correspondence with your insurer, and records of any financial damages resulting from insurance bad faith.
 Professional executive disability income insurance typically involves large settlements, so it’s vital to prepare accordingly for any legal dispute concerning insurance bad faith.

 Why Do You Need a Bad Faith Insurance Lawyer?

 An experienced San Diego disability insurance attorney can be a fantastic asset for anyone preparing for a professional or executive disability insurance lawsuit.
 These policies and the resulting disputes can be extraordinarily complex, so a seasoned attorney is necessary for a claimant to maximize his or her recovery.
 Insurance companies typically retain expensive lawyers and have in-house legal teams to manage lawsuits, so the average claimant needs as much help as possible in professional or executive disability insurance disputes.

 The team at Dawson & Rosenthal, P.C. has a strong track record of successful insurance bad faith cases in the San Diego, CA area, and we are available to help anyone concerned about a professional or executive disability income claim.
-If you have recently encountered unexpected pushback for a legitimate insurance claim, or you believe an insurer has acted against you in bad faith, contact our attorneys to schedule a case evaluation.
+If you have recently encountered unexpected pushback for a legitimate insurance claim, or you believe an insurer has acted against you in bad faith, contact our attorneys to schedule a free case evaluation.
 Once we review the details of your situation we can let you know how our firm can help.